 CREATING AN INTERNET CENTERED IN RACE, CASTE, AND GENDER EQUITY

-When it comes to digital security and privacy, we need to adopt a holistic approach.
-If you are conducting non-secure communications across borders, you may be putting your contacts or even yourself at risk.
-It's important to have constructive conversations with people in your national or international movements who do not have routines around digital security.
+We adopt a holistic approach.
+Your digital security is as strong as your weakest link, so it's crucial to cover all bases.
+For instance, if you are conducting non-secure communications across borders, you may be putting your contacts or even yourself at risk.
+We can help you begin constructive conversations with people in your national or international movements who do not have routines around digital security.